stephen-masters/buspass-ws/README.md

 https://github.com/droolsjbpm/drools/tree/master/drools-examples/src/main/java/org/drools/examples/buspass

-However, I have cut the rules down a little bit and cut down some of the code by switching from Java classes to DRL declared fact types, where those facts are only used internally in the rules.
+I have cut the rules down a little bit and reduced the code by replacing some of the Java fact classes with DRL declared types.
+I prefer this for facts which are only referenced from within the DRL.

 Assuming that you have a reasonably recent install of Maven and the JDK (I have tested with 8, but I think 7 should be okay), you should be able to do the following from the command line.